Noise levels are the number one customer complaint.

 turn your phone into an effective noise measuring tool.
 You can also purchase specialty devices

+3. Invest in soundboards or baffling.
 By soundboards we’re not talking about those drabby grey soundproofing panels you see in recording studios.
-Many new companies have emerged with acoustic solutions for hospitality.
-They design stylish sound absorbing pieces to fit with your decor.
-Often your customers will think it’s just part of the design concept.
+New companies have emerged with acoustic solutions for hospitality.
+They design stylish sound absorbing pieces that fit with your decor.
+Often your customers will think it’s just part of the design.
 With soundboards you can reduce the overall noise level by as much as 15db!

 are just two of these companies that can help you with architectural sound treatments for your space.